A Sidecar Separator Can Convert a Single-Talker Speech Recognition System to a Multi-Talker One: A Baseline System for control

 \section{A Baseline System for control}

-We attribute the effectiveness of this work to two aspects: the knowledge of the well-trained single-speaker ASR model, and the Sidecar which can efficiently adapt the former to multi-speaker scenarios by predicting speaker-dependent masks rather than their embeddings.
+We attribute the effectiveness of this work to two aspects: the knowledge of the well-trained single-talker ASR model, and the Sidecar which can efficiently adapt the former to multi-talker scenarios by predicting speaker-dependent masks rather than their embeddings.
 The contribution of a well-trained model is intuitive, while the boost in performance provided by Sidecar can be indistinct.

 Considering this, we designed a baseline system, which also leverages the same ASR model as our proposed approach, but directly predicts speaker-dependent speech embeddings like \cite{chang2020end}.
 Specifically, in the same position as Sidecar is in our proposed approach, the baseline model duplicates the preceding encoder layer to predict speaker-dependent embeddings.
 Except for the two duplicated layers, other parameters are frozen.